tonilatorrec/any2ebook/readme.md

 # any2ebook

-Converts [Obsidian clippings](https://obsidian.md/clipper) to epub files to be read in ebook readers
+Converts links (for now [Obsidian clippings](https://obsidian.md/clipper)) to epub files to be read in ebook readers.
+Websites are converted to readable text using the [Readability](https://github.com/mozilla/readability) tool through the [ReadabiliPy](https://github.com/alan-turing-institute/ReadabiliPy) Python wrapper.

-Obsidian clipping files should have the following properties in the YAML front matter, which are included in the default template:
+Obsidian clipping files should have a `source` property in the YAML front matter, which is the clipping URL.
+It is included in the defualt template.
-- `title`
-- `source` which should be the clipping URL
-- `published`
-- `created`

 ## Setup
 Install using `uv`: